PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 expansion, etc.  Of course, workflows can also be written in plain Scheme or even in a mix of both styles.

-One of the benefits of "growing" a workflow language out of Guix is that non-trivial features implemented in Guix are readily available for co-option.
+One of the benefits of “growing” a workflow language out of Guix is that non-trivial features implemented in Guix are readily available for co-option.
 For example, the GWL now uses the mature implementation of containers in Guix to provide support for evaluating